 terms of sustainable economic social and environmental benefits.
 Honesty: The Commissioner, the Chief Constable, their officers and staff will have a duty to declare any private interests relating to public duties and to take steps to resolve any conflicts arising in a way that protects the public interest.
 IFGG Standard 7: Implement good practices in transparency, reporting and audit to deliver effective accountability.
 Commissioner: A Register is maintained of the Commissioner's disclosable interests in accordance with Schedule 1, Paragraph 1(e) of the Elected Local Policing Bodies (Specified Information) Order 2011 (as amended).
 Chief Constable: Any business interests are disclosed and maintained in a Register (which is accessible to the public).
-The Professional Standards Department (Chief Constable) and the Chief Executive (Commissioner) will continue to monitor compliance by police officers and police staff with these requirements.
-Leadership: The Commissioner, the Chief Constable, their officers and staff will promote Commissioner and Chief Constable: Adoption of Nolan Principles in the Code of Governance.
-Adoption and embedding of the Code of Ethics (including the establishment of an Ethics Committee).
-Clear Leadership Team.
-In 2018/19 the Force will repeat the Force-wide staff survey facilitated by Durham University which will also support the wider wellbeing agenda being promoted by and support these principles through leadership and by example.
+The Professional Standards Department (Force) and the Chief Executive (Commissioner) will continue to monitor compliance by police staff with these requirements.
+Leadership: Commissioner and Chief Constable: • In 2018/19 the Force will Adoption of Nolan Principles in the Code of Governance. repeat the Force-wide staff The Commissioner, Adoption and embedding of the Code of Ethics (including the establishment of survey facilitated by Durham the Chief Constable, their officers and staff will promote an Ethics Committee).Clear Leadership Team.
+University which will also support the wider wellbeing agenda being promoted by and support these principles through leadership and by example.
 IFGG Standard 5: Develop the entity's capacity, including the capability of its leadership and the individuals within it.
 The Police and Crime Plan outlines the police and crime objectives (outcomes) and the strategic direction for policing.
 The Commissioner and the Chief Constable both have regard to the Plan.
 Chief Constable: A Medium Term Financial Plan (MTFP) has been jointly developed and is reviewed quarterly to support delivery of these plans.
-Information is provided by the Chief Constable's Professional Standards Department - this outlines major areas of organisational risk and the behavioural expectations for all staff.
+Information is provided by the Force Professional Standards Department - this outlines major areas of organisational risk and the behavioural expectations for all staff.
 The Force maintains an internal website which contains information and guidance on ethics and behaviour. the Commissioner and the Chief Constable.
 Fairness: The Commissioner, the Chief Constable, their officers and staff will act with fairness and impartiality.
 Commissioner and Chief Constable: The Commissioner and Chief Constable strive to treat each other fairly, with dignity and with respect, and this is reflected in their agreed Decision Making and Accountability Framework within the Manual of Governance.
 Duties are undertaken in accordance with the laws relating to human rights and equality.
 It is recognised that some individuals who come into contact with the police are vulnerable and may require additional support and assistance and this is reflected in the Force's initiatives.
 A proactive approach is taken to opposing discrimination and this is reflected in the learning strategies of the Force.
-Respect: The Commissioner, the Chief Constable, their officers and staff will act with Commissioner: The Commissioner is responsible for handling any complaints and conduct matters in relation to the Chief Constable, monitoring complaints against the Chief Constable's officers and staff, and monitoring the way in which Gwent Police complies with the requirements of the Independent Office of Police Conduct.
+Respect: The Commissioner, the Chief Constable, their officers and staff will act with Commissioner: The Commissioner is responsible for handling any complaints and conduct matters in relation to the Chief Constable, monitoring complaints against his staff, and monitoring the way in which Gwent Police complies with the requirements of the Independent Office of Police Conduct.
 Implementation and embedding of the changes to the complaints and discipline system introduced by the Policing and Crime Act 2017.